 The irony with all of this is that I have always greatly admired and respected Robert Stoddart as a painter and I can, to this day, not fathom why she harbors such intense and seemingly irrational animosity towards me.
 There have been other incidents.
 For instance, I was on a study tour to Trinidad with a number of colleague curators and art historians, sometime in 2009, and I was singled out and denied access to her studio while my colleagues were allowed to visit – I had to wait elsewhere until we were ready to continue to our next stop.
 I think the pettiness was evident to all, but I am truly saddened, regarding the painting, that an artist who surely defines herself as a feminist, would have resorted to depicting another woman in such a disempowered, sexually demeaning manner.

 The second such work that I am aware of was David Boxer’s Ecce Homo, which was exhibited in the 2010 National Biennial at the NGJ, when I was already the Executive Director.
-Boxer was Chief Curator at the time and an invited artist in the Biennial as well as the curator of that same exhibition, so his submission was entirely at his discretion.
+Boxer was Chief Curator at the time and an invited artist in the Biennial as well as the curator of that same exhibition.
 I only became aware of its content after the work had been brought in and mounted — there was no disclosure or consultation with me.
 My working relationship with Boxer had, after a few months on the job, become quite difficult, as we had very different ideas about best practices for museums, the handling of internal management issues, and the desirable artistic direction for the NGJ.
 He also refused to recognize the Executive Director as the head of the organization, or to be more specific, as the position to which Chief Curator reported, which had been a problem since that new post was first filled in 2004 .

 Ecce Homo was a large semi-abstract painting (it took up an entire wall in the exhibition), in which the central “Christ” figure was surrounded by his “tormentors,” several abstracted but grotesque worm- or snake-like creatures.
 Since I was quite familiar with Boxer’s work (which I also admire) and the strategies he typically used to speak to personal matters, I immediately realized that there were allusions to his working relationship with me — and there was some visible sniggering at the opening function from persons close to him who were in on the “joke” — but the reference would have been hard to decipher for most visitors so I decided that it was better to ignore what I considered a rather silly prank (although I did bring it to the attention of my then Chairman).